 The honorary post of Santa Clara County Poet Laureate was created by the County of Santa Clara Board of Supervisors on November 18, 2008.
-The County works in partnership with Arts Council Silicon Valley to select a nominee every two years for Board appointment.
+The County works in partnership with Silicon Valley Creates to select a nominee every two years for Board appointment.

 Candidates go through a peer review and interview process, and are rated on artistic merit, commitment to the community, and the alignment of the proposed public projects with the mission of the post of Poet Laureate.
 The ratings were compiled and the top three candidates are referred for interviews.Sally Ashton